lorenzbr/PortfolioTrackerDocs/README.md

 **6. What happens if I upload the same PDF transaction several times?**
-As long as the file name of the PDF (and all other information in the PDF) is unique and unchanged, the *PortfolioTracker* considers such a transaction as only one single transaction.
+As long as the file name of the PDF (and all other information in the PDF) is unique and unchanged, the *Portfolio Tracker* considers such a transaction as only one single transaction.

 ## Documentation (WIP)